bmansheim/women-health/content/homepage/opener.md

 Do you struggle with chronic medical issues and you can't find the right resources?

-Do you want to manage your family planning but you can't find the right methods?
+Do you want to manage your family planning and you need to find the right method for you?